luiseduardo1/Cormen-Algorithms-Data-Structures/README.md

 ## Overview

-This repo will contain the implementation of some of the most important algorithms from the book  "Introduction to Algorithms, 3rd Edition- CLRS".
-Details of the algorithm and implementation will be given in the algorithm folder README file.
+I have the intention to code all of these algorithms and in different languages, there is still many to implement.
+Details of the algorithm and it's implementation will be given in the algorithm folder README file.

-I just create this repo to help me have a better understanding of these algorithms by implementing them and also to use it as a reminder when needed.

 ## Table of Contents
 1. [Binary search](./Binary\ search)